JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 Ceph was deployed on our Kubernetes cluster using Rook, which is a cloud-native storage orchestrator for Kubernetes to make storage systems self-healing, self-managing and self-scaling.
 Rook deploys and manages the Ceph daemons like OSDs, MONs, etc. as pods.
 Our Ceph deployment comprised of 3 MONs and 4 OSDs, where each OSD was deployed on a distinct node and on a single blockdevice.
-To find out the R/W throughput of the Ceph object store, the overhead it incurs on the raw blockdevices, and the component that becomes the bottleneck, we benchmarked RADOS, the object store interface of Ceph using the `rados bench` utility provided by Ceph.
+To find out the R/W throughput of the Ceph object store, the overhead it incurs on the raw blockdevices, and the component that becomes the bottleneck, we benchmarked RADOS [@weil2007rados], the object store interface of Ceph using the `rados bench` utility provided by Ceph.
 We ran the benchmarks by reading/writing objects of size 10MB using all the cores of the client.
 We initially began the experiment with a single OSD and gradually scaled it up to 5 OSDs in order to capture the peak throughput and the throughput trend w.r.t OSD count.
 The OSD's disk became the bottleneck while running the benchmarks on a single OSD as the throughput was around 390 MB/s, which was not enough to saturate the network.